|

 Home under home.

-But the stalwart in heart is
+But the stalwart in heart is strong as a stone,

 And bold and unbending his